Sage-Bionetworks/PythonEmbedInR/README.md

                   module = "synapseutils",
                   setGenericCallback = callback)
 ```
-For the R wrappers to be available in `synapserutils` package namespace, `setGeneric` must be defined in the `synapserutils` package.
-Therefore, we need to define it in `synapserutils` and pass it through `generateRWrappers`.

 For more information about how to use `setGeneric`, please view its reference documentation by:
 ```r